feynon/.github/profile/README.md

-I'm Ankesh Bharti, an independent researcher and technologist based in Bengaluru, India.
-I’m interested in anthropology, neural networks, semiconductors, cybernetics, ventures, and public transit.

-I'm Ankesh Bharti, an independent researcher, technologist and a digital nomad with my permanent base in Tatanagar, India.
-I’m interested in anthropology, hard sci-fi, cybernetics, biology, and public transit.
+I'm Ankesh Bharti (he/him/26), an independent researcher, technologist and a digital nomad with my permanent base in Tatanagar, India.
+I’m interested in bikes, anthropology, hard sci-fi, and cybernetics.

 My current work focuses on privacy-first, on-device AI memory.
 To that end I'm building [Tiles](https://tiles.run/?utm_source=ankeshbharti), and serve as a community steward at [User & Agents](https://www.userandagents.com/?utm_source=ankeshbharti.com).